oveizon/Zino/README.md

 Install packages: pip install -r requirements.txt

-Run game: In your terminal, change directory into the main zino folder containing the __pycache__ folder, and type in, python/python3 zino.py on the terminal for the game to start.
+Run game: In your terminal, change directory into the main zino folder, and type in, python/python3 zino.py on the terminal for the game to start.

-##Instructions
+<h3>Instructions<h3>
 <hr>

 The goal is to eliminate all enemy characters before they can pass by you.